What are the best upcoming IPOs to watch?

-Optimism surrounding JLR’s IPO has dwindled as a result of delays to Brexit, declining diesel sales, a drop in Chinese demand and – more recently – the coronavirus crisis.
+Optimism surrounding JLR’s IPO has dwindled because of declining diesel sales, a drop in Chinese demand and – more recently – the coronavirus crisis.

-Starling (estimated market cap: £1.1 billion)
+Starling (estimated market cap: £1.5 billion)

 In an early 2021 fundraising round, Starling raised £272 million.
 The company then announced that it got a £50 million extension on this funding round, an investment from Goldman Sachs Growth Equity, increasing the total to £322 million.
 At this point, the company’s market cap was estimated at £1.4 billion.

 With over two million current accounts, the company isn’t only planning to expand its products and services, it’s also looking to broaden its offerings into Europe.
 Boden has also spoken about her desire to acquire fintech companies to help strengthen the bank’s core offerings.

 McLaren Group (estimated market cap: £560 million)

 McLaren Group, the British Formula One firm and sports carmaker, has been linked to an IPO since 2011 when its executive chairman stated that it might happen within five years.

 The company was valued at £560 million in December 2020 after a round of funding from a group led by MSP Sports Capital, which is said to have obtained a significant minority stake of the company.
 In July 2021, McLaren CEO Zak Brown confirmed that the company raised £550 million – Ares Management and PIF, a Saudi Arabian state fund, were the majority investors.

 Virgin Atlantic (estimated market cap: unknown)

 Virgin Atlantic, a subsidiary of Virgin Group, had its first flights taking off in 1984.
 It quickly became one of the leading airlines in the UK, but the company, like the entire airline industry, was hit hard by the effects of Covid-19.
 This led to Virgin Atlantic filing for bankruptcy.

-Stripe (estimated market cap: $95 billion)
+Stripe (estimated market cap: $74 billion)

 Established by the Collison brothers in 2010, Stripe is a fintech company that develops economic infrastructure to facilitate digital payments and other financial business management processes.
 Stripe enables millions of companies to start, run and scale their businesses in over 120 countries.

-In mid-2021, the company was said to be considering a direct listing, and has reportedly also appointed a legal firm to assist in its listing preparations.
+In mid-2021, the company was said to be considering a direct listing, and reportedly appointed a legal firm to assist in its listing preparations.

 TikTok Global (estimated market cap: $50 billion)